On the well-posed variational principle in degenerate point particle systems using embeddings of the symplectic manifold: Summary

 For future works, mathematical properties of the three fundamental maps $\iota$, $\kappa$, and $\mathfrak{O}$ should be investigated.
-In particular, revealing the detailed features of the map $\iota$ is important to get a more deep understanding of boundary conditions.
-So is the canonical embeddings: $\sigma_{\tau}(t)$ and the quasi-canonical embeddings: $\tilde{\sigma}_{\tilde{\tau}}(t)$.
-In particular, since gauge transformations generically gives rise to some surface terms\cite{SuganoSaitoKimura1986,SuganoKagraokaKimura1992,SuganoKimura1990,SuganoKagraoka1991,SuganoKagraoka1991-2,SuganoKimura1990-2}, this would affect to determine the boundary conditions; the quasi-canonical embbedings might be restricted.
+In particular, revealing the detailed features of the map $\iota$ is important to get a deeper understanding of boundary conditions.
+The same applies for the canonical embeddings: $\sigma_{\tau}(t)$ and the quasi-canonical embeddings: $\tilde{\sigma}_{\tilde{\tau}}(t)$.
+In particular, since gauge transformations generically gives rise to some surface terms~\cite{SuganoSaitoKimura1986,SuganoKagraokaKimura1992,SuganoKimura1990,SuganoKagraoka1991,SuganoKagraoka1991-2,SuganoKimura1990-2}, this would affect the determination of the boundary conditions; the quasi-canonical embbedings would be restricted.
 From the aspects of practical applications for modern physics, the methodology should be extended to field theories.
-In particular, applications for gravitation is important.
-For instance, gravitational phenomena that we cannot neglect boundaries such as black hole physics needs to consider appropriate boundary conditions for introducing some counter-term including so-called Gibbons-Hawking-York term\cite{York1972,GibbonsHawking1977,York1986,HawkingHorowitz1996,CharpNelson1983,MukhopadhyayPadmanabhan2006,Padmanabhan2014,ParattuChakrabortyMajhiPadmanabhan2016,ParattuChakrabortyPadmanabhan2016,KrishnanRaju2017,Chakraborty2017,DeruelleMerinoOlea2018,OshitaYi-Peng2017,Diego2021,Diego2021-2,GuarnizoCastaneda2010,KhodabakhshiShojaiShirzad2018,PadillaSivanesan2012}, as mentioned also in the previous work\cite{KKKM}.
-Further, introducing correct counter-terms may play a crucial role in the literature of AdS/CFT correspondence\cite{EmparanJohnson1999} and Chern-Simons theory\cite{GallardoMontesinos2011}.
+In particular, applications for gravitation are important.
+For instance, gravitational phenomena for which we cannot neglect boundaries such as black hole physics need to consider appropriate boundary conditions for introducing some counter-term including the so-called Gibbons-Hawking-York term~\cite{York1972,GibbonsHawking1977,York1986,HawkingHorowitz1996,CharpNelson1983,MukhopadhyayPadmanabhan2006,Padmanabhan2014,ParattuChakrabortyMajhiPadmanabhan2016,ParattuChakrabortyPadmanabhan2016,KrishnanRaju2017,Chakraborty2017,DeruelleMerinoOlea2018,OshitaYi-Peng2017,Diego2021,Diego2021-2,GuarnizoCastaneda2010,KhodabakhshiShojaiShirzad2018,PadillaSivanesan2012}, as mentioned also in the previous work\cite{KKKM}.
+Further, introducing correct counter-terms would play a crucial role in the absence of acausality in higher-order derivative systems as mentioned briefly in Sect.~\ref{Sec02:04}, anti-de Sitter/conformal field thoery (AdS/CFT) correspondence~\cite{EmparanJohnson1999}, and Chern-Simons theory\cite{GallardoMontesinos2011}.
 We would expect that the methodology gives a new perspective on modern physics.